 Is Germany willing to apologise?

 Yes.
-The German Government aims to ask for forgiveness for the events on the basis of an agreed text.
+The German Government aims to ask for forgiveness for the events on the basis of common language.

 What is the lawsuit in New York about?

-Some individuals have taken a class-action suit against Germany in New York seeking compensation and direct participation in the German-Namibian intergovernmental consultations.
-In the German Government’s opinion, this type of lawsuit is inadmissible because it is in breach of the principle of state immunity, which prohibits taking legal action against a country in another country’s courts.
-Above all, the German Government firmly believes that over 100 years after the events, the past can only be addressed politically and not by legal means.
+A number of representatives of the Nama and Herero ethnic groups have taken a class-action suit against Germany in New York seeking compensation and direct participation in the German-Namibian intergovernmental consultations.
+In March 2019, the lawsuit was dismissed as unlawful by the competent US court as US courts have no jurisdiction over the lawsuit due to the principle of sovereign immunity.
+This decision confirms the position of the German Government, namely that, over 100 years after the events, the past can only be addressed politically and not by legal means.

 Will Germany pay reparations?